Biomarkers to localize seizures in epilepsy

 Functional Brain Networks

 The developing brain is an immensely complex system.
 During this critical period of cortical development, the neurological exam can be a poor assay of cortical function or long-term prognosis.
-However, scalp EEG recordings offer opportunities for improved measures of subtle cortical function and organization.
+However, EEG recordings offer opportunities for improved measures of subtle cortical function and organization.
 The scalp EEG correlates with known stages of normal neurodevelopment, provides information on local circuitry, and reveals age-specific functional networks throughout childhood representing large-scale cortical organization.
 We have established robust methods for inference of functional networks from scalp EEG.
 Through this work, we have improved techniques to mitigate limitations of EEG analysis due to the reference effect, spatial blurring, skull thickness, head size, and muscle artifact.
 Using these techniques, we have shown that stable EEG networks can be extracted from short samples of scalp EEG, that EEG networks rapidly mature in a stereotyped fashion over normal development, and that they reflect underlying white matter anatomical connectivity.
-Continued investigations explore whether these techniques can provide improved measures cortical disease in a variety of neurological disorders in children and adults, including autism, epilepsy, and infantile spasms.
+Working with collaborators, our ongoing investigations explore whether these techniques can provide improved measures cortical disease in a variety of neurological disorders in children and adults, including autism, epilepsy, disorders of consciousness, and stroke.

 Neonatal Seizures and Early Onset Epilepsy